 Blue Harvest promotes regenerative agriculture to protect and restore water resources.

-Hectacres of farms improved with water-smart farming practices
+Hectares of coffee farms with regenerative farming practices

 People with improved access to water services